atefhares/CICD_playground/challenge_6/README.md

 - 1 service to access _jenkins_ externally
 - 1 service to access _sonatype-nexus_ externally
 - 1 service to access _mysql_ internally

+## Tools used

+- Minkube to setup a k8s cluster
+- Terraform to create cluster resources
+- Ansible & kubectl to communicate with the cluster
+- jenkins to automate CI/CD process

 ## How to get started